niooii/osu/stuff/stuff.md

     return 0
 ```

 It's just unsure of everything.
 Since my generator isn't getting any helpful feedback, it performs pretty much like the RNN.
-Even obviously fake data (a zero vector of x, y positions) would be classified around 0.5 along with real replay data:
+Even obviously fake data (a zero vector of x, y positions) would be classified around the same with real replay data:
 ```
-  Real positions: tensor([0.1429, 0.1387, 0.1388, 0.1397, 0.1283], device='cuda:0')
+  Real positions: tensor([0.2152, 0.1895, 0.2129, 0.1899, 0.2076], device='cuda:0')
-  // in fact, it says random positions are more likely to be real than the real ones :|
-  Random positions: tensor([0.2665, 0.2744, 0.2755, 0.2692, 0.2814], device='cuda:0')
+  Random positions: tensor([0.2140, 0.1895, 0.2108, 0.1870, 0.2067], device='cuda:0')
-  Zero positions: tensor([0.1392, 0.1343, 0.1315, 0.1348, 0.1278], device='cuda:0')
+  Zero positions: tensor([0.2150, 0.1898, 0.2135, 0.1901, 0.2080], device='cuda:0')
+  Constant positions: tensor([0.2066, 0.1840, 0.2076, 0.1817, 0.2022], device='cuda:0')
 ```

 In the end, I couldn't figure out how to get my discriminator to actually learn anything.
-My theory is that the deviations in real play data and the fake are too small for the discriminator to learn anything from,
+My theory is that the deviations in real play data and the fake are too small for the discriminator to learn anything from.
-but that doesn't explain why it classifies a zero vector with the same certainty as real data.
 Perhaps the model isn't sufficiently complex.
 For now, I went for a VAE instead - maybe I'll return to the GAN idea later.

 ![](osusmall.gif)